MehdiTaghizadehUVa/backward_DOE/README.md

 - Alphabetic optimality criteria (A-, D-, and S-optimality) implementations.
 - Comprehensive examples with different complexity and dimensionality.

-## Usage

-Refer to the `Documentation/` directory for detailed instructions on how to set up and run the algorithms and examples provided in this repository.

 ## Citation

 If you use this code or our methodology in your research, please cite our paper.
 The paper can be accessed [here](https://www.researchgate.net/publication/371340182_IMPROVING_ACCURACY_AND_COMPUTATIONAL_EFFICIENCY_OF_OPTIMAL_DESIGN_OF_EXPERIMENTS_VIA_GREEDY_BACKWARD_APPROACH):